Pault26/14-Module-Tech-Blog-Fixed/README.md

 At the moment the Heroku application is not working.
 The link will be provided below once everything is up and running!

+This repo is a replica of my other repo which I accidentally goofed around with too much and messed up.
+This is the new repo set up similar to the first!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>